lydell/dual/readme.md

 `doublePress` is the maximum number of milliseconds that can elapse between a release of a dual-role key and its next press and still be called a doublePress.
 Set it to `-1` to disable doublePress-ing, and thus repetition.

-`force` causes the downKey to be sent when the delay has passed, instead of the timeout.
-This lets you create your own "homemade modifiers" (see [Limitations]).

 _comboKeys_ are keys that enhance the accuracy of the dual-role keys.
 They can be set as such: